-Notes: The figure depicts the impulse responses to a positive tax shock using the first and second order approximation.
+Notes: The figure depicts the impulse responses to a positive tax shock.
+Panels A and B represent the response solving the model with the first order approximation technique and Panels C and D represent the response using the second order approximation.